A century of leadership

 physician-scientists to apply new scientific knowledge to patient care and extended the hospital’s involvement in Boston’s inner city.
 At HSPH, Hiatt bolstered quantitative analytic sciences, introduced molecular and cell biology into the School’s research and teaching, initiated programs in health policy and management, and fostered crossdisciplinary research.
 Since 1985, he has been professor of medicine at Harvard Medical School and senior physician at Brigham and Women’s Hospital.
 Hiatt played a major role in the success of Partners in Health, a Harvard-affiliated nonprofit that works with resource-deprived countries to fight disease and poverty.
 He serves as deputy director of the Brigham’s Global Health Equity Division of the Department of Medicine.
 In an October 2011 video interview, part of the History of the School Project, Hiatt said, “I see public health as an area that requires, first and foremost, a concern for human rights.”

 A 24-year veteran of the School with four Harvard degrees—AB ’67, MD ’72, MPP ’72, and PhD ’80—Harvey Fineberg presided as dean over rapid growth in the numbers of students and faculty, in the budget, and in fundraising.
 An expert on medical innovation and change, Fineberg has provided insight on issues such as the best way to introduce new medical technology, how to decide which treatments to use in complex situations, and how to respond to emerging infections.
 He was instrumental in organizing Harvard University’s response to the early HIV/AIDS epidemic and in establishing, with Countess Albina du Boisrouvray, the FXB Center for Health and Human Rights.
 On his appointment as Harvard provost, Mark Rosenberg—then-director of the U.S. Centers for Disease Control and Prevention’s National Center for Injury Prevention and Control—said that the secret of Fineberg’s success “is his relentless optimism and the incredibly creative and productive force it generates.”
-Fineberg left his HSPH deanship to become provost of Harvard and later president of the Institute of Medicine, a position he has held since 2002.
+Fineberg left his HSPH deanship to become provost of Harvard and later president of the Institute of Medicine.
+Fineberg is now president of the Gordon and Betty Moore Foundation, having left his role as president of the Institute of Medicine in 2014.

 Acting Dean, 1997–1998

 Biostatistician James Ware spent a year as acting dean after Harvey Fineberg was appointed Harvard provost.
 Ware later returned to his role as HSPH’s Dean for Academic Affairs, a position he held from 1990 to 2008.
 In the 1980s, as a co-investigator for the Six Cities Study of Air Pollution and Health, Ware developed statistical methods for the design and analysis of longitudinal studies on the health effects of air pollution.
-He is currently Frederick Mosteller Professor of Biostatistics and associate dean for clinical and translational science.
+For many years he was Frederick Mosteller Professor of Biostatistics and later became associate dean for clinical and translational science.
+James Ware passed away in 2016.

 As an internationally recognized expert in immunology and infectious diseases, Barry Bloom, Joan L. and Julius H. Jacobson Professor of Public Health, has used both scientific evidence and advocacy to fight such global diseases as tuberculosis, malaria, and AIDS.
 As HSPH Dean, Bloom made student financial aid a top priority; during the course of his 10-year tenure, student funding increased nearly threefold.
 He boosted active learning and case-based teaching, oversaw new public health initiatives in Africa, India, China, and the Mediterranean region, and emphasized such fields as genes and the environment, quantitative social sciences and bioinformatics, and global health.
 During his 1999 inaugural address to the School community, Bloom said, “I believe the Harvard School of Public Health has to be the ‘Public Health School for the Nation and the World.’ ” Bloom continues to pursue bench science as the principal investigator of a laboratory researching the immune response to tuberculosis, an infection that claims more than 2 million lives each year.
 He also co-leads the School’s introductory doctoral course on global health and population and an undergraduate course at Harvard College on global threats to health.